karlupo/Terra-Revivestation/README.md

 ═════════════════════════════════════════════════════════════════════════════════════════
 And as said, please give credits.
-If you won't I will take down the script from your Server.